nearform/aws-ami-container/README.md

 # Amazon Machine Image Container
 Manages the creation, deployment, linking and unlinking of an Amazon Machine Image for __nscale__.
-The aws-ami-container is used internally by __nscale__, see __nscale__'s [documentation] for information on how to deploy using Amazon Cloud Services as the target platform.
+The aws-ami-container is used internally by __nscale__, see __nscale__'s [documentation] for information on how to deploy using Amazon Web Services as the target platform.

 ## License